Kamila-Hamalcikova/Avalanche_prediction_in_massifs_of_French_Alps/README.md

     3) **final_merge.ipynb** to get final dataset for machine learning
     4) **random_forest_avalanche_events_v2_final.ipynb** and **random_forest_avalanche_accidents.ipynb** to get results of Random Forest model

-- Flask app: in folder Flask app (if you are not familiar with Flask, you can view video of the app [here](https://www.youtube.com/watch?v=-0ov6QQifV8&ab_channel=KamilaHamalcikova)
+- Flask app: in folder Flask app (if you are not familiar with Flask, you can view video of the app [here](https://www.youtube.com/watch?v=-0ov6QQifV8&ab_channel=KamilaHamalcikova) or simply check [this webiste](https://avalanche-danger-index.herokuapp.com/), where app is stored.

 ## License